NASA-AMMOS/Landform/LandformWeb/README.md

 Deployed at: https://landform.hi.jpl.nasa.gov

-This repo consists of a backend api server and a frontend react app in `/client`.
+This repo consists of a backend [REST API](API.md) server and a frontend react app in `/client`.
 In production the frontend app is pre-built with webpack and served as static files by the backend server.
 During development a separate frontend server is used with hot module reloading.

 ### Dev Instructions
 1. `npm install` in the root directory